atomizejs/atomizejs.github.com/getting_started.markdown

 then on the second client to visit the page, you'll probably see two lines output on the console: the first being `Wrote ...` and the second being `Read ...`.
-The reason is the same as before, but this time, because we're doing the `console.log` *within* the transaction function, it will be run every time the transaction is run.
+The reason is the same as described above (i.e. the second client has to rerun the transaction function as the commit will fail after the first run), but now, because we're doing the `console.log` *within* the transaction function, the `console.log` will occur every time the transaction function is run.

 Whilst a transaction that fails to commit undoes all the modifications of objects managed by AtomizeJS (i.e. everything that has been